 Long-term measuring (can give an annual average value, recognized by the authorities) must span over at least 60 days during the heating period (1 October - 30 April).
 Short-term measuring (only an indicative measurement, not recognized by the authorities), must span over at least 7 days (longer measuring periods give more accurate measurement values).

 It sure can!
-The highest radon levels in housing is caused by radon that rises up from the ground.
-When there is negative pressure in housing, ground radon can be sucked in; negative pressure is created, among other ways, when the temperature is higher indoors than outdoors, which is assumed to be the situation during the heating period (middle of October to middle of April).
-Ground radon can come from natural soil or from filling material under housing.
-It can be dissipated by the air that comes in through cracks and/or holes in the foundation slab or basement walls.
-Housing with a suspended foundation (crawl space) can, in certain meteorological conditions, be subject to very high radon levels due to incoming leaks of air from spaces under the housing.
+The highest radon levels in a house is caused by radon that rises up from the ground.
+Negative air pressure in the house, ground radon is sucked in.
+The negative pressure is created, for instance, when the temperature is higher indoors than outdoors.
+This is assumed to be the situation during the heating season (October 15th - April 15th).
+Ground radon can come from natural soil, or from filling material underneath the foundation.
+It can be dissipated by the air that comes through cracks, and/or holes in the foundation slab or basement walls.
+Housing with a suspended foundation (crawl space) can, in certain meteorolical conditions be subject to very high radon levels due to incoming leaks of air from spaces under the house.

 You should start by having a radon survey done where appropriate measures are proposed to you.
-For further advice and help, you can contact the environmental agency in your municipality or visit Svensk Radonförening’s (the Swedish Radon Association’s) website.it is important to remember that radon problems can normally be prevented/treated.
+For further advice and help, you can contact the environmental agency in your municipality or visit Link to the DSA.it is important to remember that radon problems can normally be prevented/treated.

 You should consider that radon levels in your dwelling can change following renovation work.
 New ventilation or replacing windows can affect radon levels.
 Over the years, small cracks in housing foundations can appear, through which radon can easily pass from the ground.
 You shouldn’t wait longer than 10 years before measuring again.